Kapendev/parin/TOUR.md

 This code will create a window that displays the message "Hello world!".
 Here is a breakdown of how this code works:

-1. Game Loop
+1. The Ready Function

     ```d
+    void ready() {
+        lockResolution(320, 180);
+    }
+    ```

+    This function is the starting point of the game.
+    It is called once when the game starts and, in this example, locks the game resolution to 320 pixels wide and 180 pixels tall.

+2. The Update Function

+    ```d
-    bool gameLoop() {
+    bool update(float dt) {
         drawDebugText("Hello world!");
         return false;
     }
     ```

     This function is the main loop of the game.
-    It runs every frame and, in this example, draws the message "Hello world!".
+    It is called every frame while the game is running and, in this example, draws the message "Hello world!".
     The `return false` statement indicates that the game should continue running.
-    If `true` were returned, the game would stop.
+    If `true` were returned, the game would stop running.

-2. Game Start
+3. The Finish Function

     ```d
-    void gameStart() {
+    void finish() { }
-        lockResolution(320, 180);
-        updateWindow!gameLoop();
-    }
     ```

-    This function is the starting point of the game.
+    This function is the ending point of the game.
-    It runs only once and, in this example, locks the game resolution to 320 pixels wide and 180 pixels tall.
+    It is called once when the game ends and, in this example, does nothing.
-    The `updateWindow!gameLoop` call starts the main game loop.

-3. Mixin
+4. The Mixin

     ```d
-    mixin callGameStart!(gameStart, 640, 360)
+    mixin runGame!(ready, update, finish);
     ```

-    This line sets up the `gameStart` function to run when the game starts and, in this example, creates a game window that is 640 pixels wide and 360 pixels tall.
+    This line sets up a main function that will run the game.

-In essence, a Popka game typically relies on two key functions:
+In essence, a Popka game typically relies on three key functions:

-* A loop function.
+* A ready function.
+* An update function.
-* A start function.
+* A finish function.

 ## Drawing

-Popka provides a set of drawing functions.
+Popka provides a set of drawing functions inside the `popka.engine` module.
-While drawing is not pixel-perfect by default, you can enable pixel-perfect drawing by calling the `togglePixelPerfect` function.
+While drawing is not pixel-perfect by default, you can enable pixel-perfect drawing by calling the `setIsPixelPerfect` function.

 ```d
 void drawRect(Rect area, Color color = white);